GAuravgiy87/Edumi2/all.md

 **Description**: The meeting room is where online classes take place.
 It features a grid view of all participants, a chat window for real-time communication, and controls for screen sharing, muting, and other meeting functions.

-**AI Prompt**: "A realistic and immersive virtual classroom environment.
-It should show a grid of video feeds from multiple students, with the teacher's video feed being the largest.
-Include a chat window on the side and a control bar at the bottom with icons for 'Mute', 'Share Screen', and 'End Call'.
-The overall atmosphere should be collaborative and engaging."

 ![Meeting Room](screenshots/meeting_room.png)

 ## 5. Technical Architecture